You've set up the campaigns. The calls are coming in. Your call volume dashboard looks healthy — 200, maybe 300 calls a day. The numbers feel good.

 Geographic routing is the bare minimum.
 If that's all you're doing, you're leaving a third of your budget on the table.
 We've seen this across home services, insurance, legal — it's not industry-specific.
 It's a routing problem.

-2. You Don't Have Fraud Detection (Or It's Not Enough)
+2. You Don't Have Layered Call-Quality Filtering (Or It's Not Enough)

-Pay-per-call fraud is different from click fraud, and it's uglier.
-(For the click-side version of this, our sister product wrote up the real cost of click fraud in 2026 — same fraud economy, different surface.)
-The common pay-per-call scams:
+Pay-per-call abuse is different from click fraud, and it's uglier.
+(For the click-side version of this, our sister product wrote up the real cost of click fraud in 2026 — same waste economy, different surface.)
+The common pay-per-call patterns:

 Repeat callers.
 Someone (or a bot using VoIP spoofing) calls the same tracking number 40 times a day.
 Each call lasts just past the minimum duration threshold — usually 90 seconds — and the advertiser pays every time.
 We've seen campaigns where a single phone number generated over 100 "qualified" calls in a month.
 All from the same source.
 That's thousands in payouts for nothing.